UBC-MDS/rsketball/README.md

 ----------------------------------------------------------------------

 This package is designated for all NBA enthusiasts!
-This package works to scrap online tabular data from ESPN NBA website into a csv file.
+This package works to scrape online tabular data from ESPN NBA website into a csv file.
 It also includes various functions to create graphs and statistical analysis for your interest (such as boxplots, player rankings by stats, and a summary statistics table).